 In my life, I have now beaten my dad in every sport he’s taught me.
 From pool, bowling, baseball, basketball, football, etc. I doesn’t matter.
 Some may look at this as a put down.
-HELL NO!
-Every man wants their child to better than they are, so he and I have always looked at things as accomplishments.
-Just like a Sensei finally seeing that his apprentice is ready for war, because he beat him in sparring.
+DEFINITELY NOT THE CASE!
+Every man wants their child to be better than they are, so he and I have always looked at things as accomplishments.
+Just like a Sensei finally seeing that his apprentice is ready for war after he’s beat him in sparring.
 One thing I feel I may never beat my father in though is being a better father than him.
-I know! this is definitely THE BEST PROBLEM to have.
+I know this is definitely THE BEST PROBLEM to have.

 I can be a very competitive person, but this isn’t about competing with him.
 It’s about continuing a generational tradition for our family that I truly feel my dad started for us.
 My wife on the other hand will tell you that I am an amazing dad as she tells me all the time, but I’ve always been my hardest critic.